aryanX404/Todo-List/README.md

-Todo Web App
+# 📝 Todo Web App

-A simple and interactive Todo Web Application built with React, Node.js, Express, and MongoDB.
+A simple and interactive **Todo Web Application** built with **React, Node.js, Express, and MongoDB**.
 This app helps you stay productive by allowing you to add, update, and delete your daily tasks.

+---

-🚀 Features
+## 🚀 Features
-➕ Add new tasks
+- ➕ Add new tasks
-✅ Mark tasks as completed (not yet)
+- ✅ Mark tasks as completed
-🗑️ Delete tasks (not yet)
+- 🗑️ Delete tasks
-🔄 Instant update without page refresh
+- 🔄 Instant update without page refresh
-📦 Data stored in MongoDB (persistent storage)
+- 📦 Data stored in MongoDB (persistent storage)
-🎨 Clean and responsive UI (not yet)
+- 🎨 Clean and responsive UI

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack
-Frontend: React, Axios, CSS
+- **Frontend:** React, Axios, CSS
-Backend: Node.js, Express.js
+- **Backend:** Node.js, Express.js
-Database: MongoDB with Mongoose
+- **Database:** MongoDB with Mongoose